 Application.SysCmd method (Access)

-You can use the SysCmd method to display a progress meter or optional specified text in the status bar, return information about Microsoft Access and its associated files, or return the state of a specified database object (to indicate whether the object is open, is a new object, or has been changed but not saved).
+Use the SysCmd method to display a progress meter or optional specified text in the status bar, return information about Microsoft Access and its associated files, or return the state of a specified database object (to indicate whether the object is open, is a new object, or has been changed but not saved).
 Variant.

 expression.SysCmd (Action, Argument2, Argument3)